David8430/RPPAscript/README.md

 - fitter protein correlation curve<br/>

 The script does the following: <br/>
-filters out all spots that are less than the 99 percentile of the blanks (dots without dilution values) <br/>
+filters out all spots that have a mean fluorescence less than mean + 2 SD of the blanks (dots without dilution values) <br/>
 discards all samples that have less than 3 remaining dilutions <br/>
 optionally flips the source well plate and associated samples the other way around <br/>
 calculates relative concentration for the slide with cobs fitting before and after spatial correction. <br/>